naheim/seyibExercises/RExercises/logisticRegression.md

 (N.B., exp(b<sub>0</sub> + b<sub>1</sub>x) = e<sup>b<sub>0</sub> + b<sub>1</sub>x</sup>; exp(3.45) = e<sup>3.45</sup> &cong; 2.718282<sup>3.45</sup> = 31.50039.)

-Logistic regression fits b<sub>0</sub> and b<sub>1</sub>, the regression coefficients (which were 0 and 1, respectively, for the graph above).
+Logistic regression fits b<sub>0</sub> and b<sub>1</sub>, the regression coefficients.
 It should have already struck you that this curve is not linear.
 However, the point of the logit transform is to make it linear...

 ![equation 3](logisticFigures/eqn03.gif)